glorylaw/LoudInsightTest/event_loop/EXPLANATIONS.md

 setTimeout is a macrotask, which executes in the Timers Phase.

 Phases of the Event Loop:
-Timers
+Timers,
-Pending Callbacks
+Pending Callbacks,
-Idle/Prepare
+Idle/Prepare,
-Poll (I/O events)
+Poll (I/O events),
-Check (e.g., setImmediate)
+Check (e.g., setImmediate),
-Close Callbacks
+Close Callbacks.
 This ordering ensures the proper functioning of the Node.js asynchronous model and explains why the announcements appear in the observed sequence.